 The Physics Of Ice Skating

-For the most part, the physics of ice skating is the combination of the skates gliding over the ice while also pushing off the ice with the edge, in order to gain speed.
+For the most part, the physics behind ice skating comes down to analyzing the movement of skates over the ice.
+The skates do two things: They glide over the ice and they push off the ice with the edge, which causes a gain in speed.
 With practice, this combination of movements can become as effortless as walking.

-The physics of ice skating is also related to the low friction of the skater's blade with the ice.
-This low friction allows a skater to easily glide over its surface and its physical properties allow a skater to dig in with his skate in order to go around a turn, speed up, or stop.
+Another part of the physics is the low friction of the skate blade with the ice.
+This low friction allows a skater to easily glide over the ice surface, and in addition, the physical properties of the ice allows a skater to dig in with his skate in order to go around a turn, speed up, or stop.

 As the skater pushes off with his rear leg, a perpendicular force F